Verify Linearizability of Concurrent Stacks

-Elimination is an essential optimization technique for concurrent stacks[12-14].
-For example, both the HSY stack and the TS stack apply the parallelization optimization mechanism.
-The elimination mechanism is based on the fact that if a push operation followed by a pop operation is performed on a stack, the stack's state remains unchanged.
-In a concurrent execution, if a push operation is interleaved with a pop operation and the pop operation returns the value inserted by the push operation, then they are called an elimination pair.
-In order to reduce frequency of shared-data accesses and increase the degree of parallelism of stack, the elimination mechanism allows the elimination pairs to exchange their values without accessing the shared stack structure.
+Elimination is a parallelization optimization technique for concurrent stacks \cite{HSY,Elimi1}.
+A push operation adds an element to the top of a stack and a pop operation removes an element from the top of a stack.
+Thus, if a push operation followed by a pop operation is performed on a stack, the stack's state remains unchanged.
+The elimination mechanism is based on the fact.
+In a concurrent execution, if a push operation is interleaved with a pop operation and the pop operation pops the value pushed by the push operation, then they are called an elimination pair.
+In order to reduce frequency of shared-data accesses and increase the degree of parallelism, the elimination mechanism allows the elimination pairs to exchange their values without accessing the shared stack structure.

-We now prove that the elimination mechanism does not violate linearizability of concurrent stacks.
-In other words, we can ignore the elimination pairs when proving linearizability of concurrent stacks.
+The different implementations of elimination mechanism in different stacks \cite{HSY,Elimi1,TSStack} have been proven that it does not violate linearizability of concurrent stacks.
+Next, we prove soundness of the elimination mechanism in general case (i.e., not considering concrete stacks).

+Let $\textit Push(H)$ and $\textit Pop(H)$ denote the sets of all push and pop operations in a history $ H$, respectively.
+For simplicity, we assume that all values pushed by push operations are unique.
+We formalize elimination pairs as follows: